numbbo/bbob-biobj/plots.md

 # Plots  #
 ---
 Note that some plot types are not available for all dimensions and instances.
+For example, plots of the
-For example, *Unscaled objective space*, *Objective space*, *Search space* and *Search space (optima direction)* are only provided for dimensions 2, 3 and 5 and instances 1 to 5.
+*Unscaled objective space*, *Objective space*, *Search space* and *Search space (optima direction)* are only provided for dimensions 2, 3 and 5 and instances 1 to 5, while plots of the *Dominance rank*, *Level sets*, *Local dominance*, *Gradient length* and *Path length* are only available for dimension 2.

 <table BORDER="0">
 <tr>